s-barrah/react-movies-app/README.md

 In the project directory, to install dependencies run `yarn install`.

 You will need to setup the environment variable for the GraphQL endpoint.
 To do this copy the `.env.example` to `.env`.
-And create a variable called **REACT_APP_GRAPHQL_ENDPOINT** and set the value as the GraphQL.
+And set the value of **REACT_APP_GRAPHQL_ENDPOINT** to the endpoint.

 Start the backend service and then start this application by running `yarn start` in the project directory.